Belinda Probert

-In 2000 Probert was elected as a Fellow of the Academy of the Social Sciences in Australia.
+In 2000, Probert was elected as a Fellow of the Academy of the Social Sciences in Australia.
 Other key appointments have been Chair of the Best Value in Local Government Commission Victoria, member of the Work Family and Community Life Advisory Committee of the Office of Women’s Policy in the Department of Premier and Cabinet of the Victorian State Government, and Commissioner of the Australian Council of Social Service Future of Work Commission.
 Probert was a foundation member of the Carrick Institute/Australian Learning and Teaching Council (2004–2009).

-Biography
+After retiring from her university career, Probert became a writer of narrative nonfiction, with books published in 2021 and 2025.